Quick Links

 There are two options for incision placement during breast augmentation.

-The options for the location of incisions may include an inframammary incision below the breast crease, a periareolar incision along the border of the lower half of the areola or a transaxillary incision in the armpit.
+The options for the location of incisions may include an inframammary incision below the breast crease a periareolar incision along the border of the lower half of the areola or a transaxillary incision in the armpit.
+The placement of this incision is designed to either help camouflage scar tissue or make implant insertion as quick and easy as possible.
+In any case, your plastic surgeon aims to make as small of an incision as possible.

 - Periareolar (incision encircles the lower half of the areola)